 - Above all else be close to the heart of God yourself

 - Learn to hear His voice and recognize the things that are significant to you–because that is most likely the things he wants you to paint.

 Jenny describes this painting of the violin and the mantle as follows:

-‘The violin, is to me one of the most expressive instruments.
+‘The violin is to me one of the most expressive instruments.
 It can be played in a way to express great joy and alternatively great sorrow.
 It is a metaphor for how we live our lives, we choose how it is played.

 The violin is resting on the striped coat, which represents Joseph’s coat of many colors.
-It is a symbol of betrayal yet also favour.
+It is a symbol of betrayal yet also favor.
 The rose of Sharon, most fragrant of all roses but only when crushed.’

 I will be sharing more of Jenny’s story next week as I share my discussion with Jenny on ‘The Practice Of Prophetic Art.’
 You can find her website and view more of her artwork at: www.jenniferkoch.webs.com

 An excerpt from ‘When Will I Ever Learn’ by Van Morrison.

 This post should be read in conjunction with last week’s post: ‘What Is Prophetic Art?’